Skip to main content

 2. If your project doesn't have a Podfile, create it in the root directory of your project and paste the following code into it.
 Remember to change target name to the one you are using.

-3. If you already use Cocoapods in your project, add the following sources and the Ramp pod reference to proper target sections.
+3. If you already use Cocoapods in your project, add the following sources and the Ramp Network pod reference to proper target sections.

 platform :ios, '11.0'